-- (6) If the police cannot collect the dangerous object or illegal drug from the school immediately, the principal or his or her delegate must- - (a) take the dangerous object or illegal drug to the nearest police station; and - (b) hand the dangerous object or illegal drug over to the police to dispose of it in terms of section 31 of the Criminal Procedure Act, 1977 (Act No. 51 of 1977). - (7) The police officer who receives the dangerous object or illegal drug must issue an official receipt for it to the principal or to his or her delegate. - (8) The principal or his or her delegate may at random administer a urine or other noninvasive test to any group of learners that is on fair and reasonable grounds suspected of using illegal drugs, after taking into account all relevant factors contemplated in subsection (3). - (9) A learner contemplated in subsection (8) may be subjected to a urine or other noninvasive test for illegal drugs only if- - (a) the test is conducted by a person of the same gender; - (b) it is done in a private area and not in view of another learner; - (c) one adult witness, of the same gender as the learner, is present; - (d) the sample is clearly and correctly labelled with full particulars as contemplated in subsection (5), with the necessary changes; and - (e) a device contemplated in subsection (11) is used. - (10) The principal or his or her delegate must- - (a) within one working day, if practicable, inform the parent that a random test or search and seizure was done in respect of his or her child; and - (b) inform the learner and his or her parent of the result of the test immediately after it becomes available. - (11) The Minister must- - (a) identify the device with which the test contemplated in subsection (8) is to be done and the procedure to be followed; and - (b) publish the name of this device, and any other relevant information about it, in the Gazette. - (12) A learner may be subjected to disciplinary proceedings if- - (a) a dangerous object or illegal drug is found in his or her possession; or - (b) his or her sample tested positive for an illegal drug. - (13) Any disciplinary proceedings in respect of a learner must be conducted in terms of the code of conduct contemplated in section 8. - (14) No criminal proceedings may be instituted by the school against a learner in respect of whom- - (a) a search contemplated in subsection (2) was conducted and a dangerous object or illegal drug was found; or - (b) a test contemplated in subsection (8) was conducted, which proved to be positive.
-[S. 8A inserted by s.
-7 of Act No. 31 of 2007.]
+- (a) the test is conducted by a person of the same gender; - (b) it is done in a private area and not in view of another learner; - (c) one adult witness, of the same gender as the learner, is present; - (d) the sample is clearly and correctly labelled with full particulars as contemplated in subsection (5), with the necessary changes; and - (e) a device contemplated in subsection (11) is used. - (10) The principal or his or her delegate must- - (a) within one working day, if practicable, inform the parent that a random test or search and seizure was done in respect of his or her child; and - (b) inform the learner and his or her parent of the result of the test immediately after it becomes available. - (11) The Minister must- - (a) identify the device with which the test contemplated in subsection (8) is to be done and the procedure to be followed; and - (b) publish the name of this device, and any other relevant information about it, in the Gazette. - (12) A learner may be subjected to disciplinary proceedings if- - (a) liquor, a dangerous object or any drug is found in his or her possession; or - (b) his or her sample tested positive for liquor or any drug.[S 8A(12) substituted by s 8(i) of Act 32 of 2024 with effect from 24 December 2024.]

+- (13) Any disciplinary proceedings in respect of a learner must be conducted in terms of the code of conduct contemplated in section 8; - (14) No criminal proceedings may be instituted by the school against a learner in respect of whom- - (a) a search contemplated in subsection (2) was conducted and liquor, a dangerous object or any drug was found; or